hammerheim-game/hammerheim-rules/3-warbands/sisters-of-sigmar.md

 handmaidens of Sigmar.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 2 2 3 3 1 3 1 6
-Weapons/Armor: The Novices may be equipped with weapons and armor chosen from the Sisters of Sigmar Equipment list.
+Weapons/Armour: The Novices may be equipped with weapons and armour chosen from the Sisters of Sigmar Equipment list.